-Canadian Union of Public Employees (CUPE) Local 1169 represents the unionized workers of the Calgary and Cochrane Public Libraries.
+Canadian Union of Public Employees (CUPE) Local 1169 represents the unionized members of the Calgary and Cochrane Public Libraries.

 What is CUPE?

-The Canadian Union of Public Employees is Canada’s largest public sector union, representing a wide spectrum of public service workers across the country.
-CUPE is founded on the notion of local autonomy, however, and each Local has its own say in how it is run.
-Members are the controlling factor in the Local.
+CUPE is Canada’s largest public sector union with over 715,000 members, representing a wide spectrum of public service workers across the country.
+CUPE is founded on the notion of local autonomy, and each Local has its own say in how the Local is run.

-- CUPE operates as your representative with the management of the Calgary or Cochrane Public Library, as well offers support for its members in a variety of ways.
+- operates as your representative with the management of the Calgary or Cochrane Public Library.

-- CUPE negotiates the wages earned by employees.
+- negotiates the wages earned by the members.

-- CUPE processes grievances and represents employees regarding violations of the Collective Bargaining Agreement.
+- files grievances and represents members regarding violations of the Collective Bargaining Agreement.

-As an employee of Calgary or Cochrane Public Library, you are automatically represented by CUPE Local 1169 to the same degree as any other employee.
-However, until you sign and submit your membership card along with the $2.00 initiation fee, you are not a member in good standing, you do not have the right to attend Union meetings, have a direct say in the operation of your Union, nor vote on matters of importance, such as ratification of Collective Bargaining Agreements (including wages), nor the election of the Local’s officers.
+As an employee of the Calgary or Cochrane Public Library, you are automatically represented by CUPE Local 1169.
+To be considered a member in good standing, you need to fill out a membership form, pay an initiation fee (when applicable), and receive a member number.
+Completed forms are sent to email@example.com.
+As a member in good standing, you have the right to attend Union meetings, have a direct say in the operation of your Union, vote on matters of importance, such as ratification of Collective Bargaining Agreements (including wages), and election of the Local’s officers.

 How do I become a member in good standing?

-Unionized employees of the Calgary Public Library will receive a membership card when they participate in the “Start Smart” orientation which all new employees are required to attend.
+Unionized members of the Calgary Public Library will receive a membership form when they participate in the “Start Smart” orientation, which all new employees are required to attend.

-Unionized employees of the Cochrane Public Library will receive a membership card when they receive their orientation to the library.
+Unionized members of the Cochrane Public Library will receive a membership form when they receive their orientation from an Union representative.

-If new members choose not to fill out the membership card and become a member in good standing at the time of orientation, they may at a later date contact their Union office and a membership card will be provided.
-Those cards must then be filled out and returned to the Union office (including the $2.00 initiation fee).
-Members can also sign up when they attend any general membership meeting.
+If new members choose not to fill out the membership form and become a member in good standing at the time of orientation, they may at a later date contact their Union office (firstname.lastname@example.org) and a membership form will be provided.
+Completed forms are sent to email@example.com (including the $2.00 initiation fee, when applicable).
+Members can also sign up when they attend any in-person General Membership meeting.